ntlind/nextjs-minimalist-websume/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## TODOs

-- Finalize the missing accordion section and Footer
-- Refactor components into their own .js scripts
-- Benchmark performance
-- Fix favicon